rabbitmq/rabbitmq-website/site/monitoring.md

 ### <a id="monitoring-frequency" class="anchor" href="#monitoring-frequency">Frequency of Monitoring</a>

-The recommended metric collection interval for production is **30 second**, or another suitable value in the 30 to 60 second range.
+The recommended metric collection interval for production is **30 seconds**, or another suitable value in the 30 to 60 second range.
 [Prometheus](./prometheus.html) exporter API is designed to be scraped every 15 to 30 seconds, including production systems.

-In a development environment, to collect at an interval which is closer to real-time, use 5 second —- but not lower!
+In a development environment, to collect at an interval which is closer to real-time, use 5 seconds —- but not lower!

 For rate metrics, use a time range that spans four or more metric collection intervals so that it can tolerate race-conditions and is resilient to scrape failures.